 Families also soak some wheat kernels on St. Nicholas Day, putting them in a small plate or saucer with a candle in the center.
 The wheat sprouts and is full and green by Christmas—new, young, and green in midwinter—as a symbol of Christ birth.

-St. Nicholas was also the protector of Serbian kings, so many of the oldest Serbian Orthodox churches were dedicated to him.next country
+St. Nicholas was also the protector of Serbian kings, so many of the oldest Serbian Orthodox churches were dedicated to him.
+More than 600 churches are dedicated to Saint Nicholas in Serbia.next country